Sujatha Aththanayaka: Personal life

 She was born on 12 May 1942 in Kelaniya as the third of five siblings.
 Her father Mudunkotuwa Munasinghe Arachchige Dharmadasa Perera was a police sergeant.
-Her mother Gertrude Margaret Wolboff aka Vimala Kantha was a tower hall actress and singer.
+Her mother Gertrude Margaret Wolboff Vimala Kantha was a tower hall actress and singer.
 She started education in 1947 from Wedamulla Maha Vidyalaya, Kelaniya.
 She has two sisters and two brothers.
-Her sister Ranjani Perera is a renowned dance teacher and her younger brother Susil Perera is a popular comedian and musician.

 She is married to Navaratne Aththanayaka.
 She met Navaratne at the State College of Music.
 The couple has three sons - Hely Sajeewa, Chanaka, Samin.
 Her second son Captain Chanaka Sanjeewa died on September 25, 1992, in Pooneryn during Eelam War II.
 Since his death, Aththanayaka quit singing and start to wear white sarees.

 After his son's death, she left Sri Lanka for America in 1992.
 Due to the huge fan demand, she performed a series of successful concerts titled Jeevana Vila Meda in 2012.

 Music career

 In 1950, she sang Malse Dileva for a feature program in SLBC.
 After school life at the age of 18, she studied at the State College of Aesthetic and then at State College of Music in 1960.
 At first she was a lecturer at the Kalutara Teachers Training College and then became a Director of Education (Music) at Ministry of Education, Sri Lanka.
 In 1967 she went to India to complete a master's degree and "Visharadha" Exams from Lucknow College of Music in singing and playing sitar.
 After returning, she started to work at Radio Ceylon becoming the only female singer to perform classical music programs on Sri Lanka Radio.
 He retired as the Director of Aesthetic Education.
-In 1958 she became the first Sinhalese singer who sang a Hindi song for the program “Bal Sakha”.
+In 1958 she became the first Sinhalese singer who sang a Hindi song for the program "Bal Sakha".

 In 1975, she became the first Sri Lankan female music director and directed music for films such as Hariyata Hari and Sanda Kinduru.
 Apart from music direction, Aththanayake involved as a playback singer and radio drama singer for many years started with 1956 film Sohoyuro at the age of 14.
 She sang several popular playback film songs such as Jeewana Vila Meda, Maligawe Ma Rajini, Onchilla Thotili, Guwan Thotille, Herde Rasa Malige, Parawunu Mal Wala and Puthune Me Ahaganna.
 She recorded four playback songs for four films in one day, which is a record in Sri Lanka.
 The first song was recorded at Kandana S. P. M. studio.
 The second song was done in the afternoon at Hendala Vijaya Studios.
 The third song was recorded at the University of Kelaniya studio and the fourth song was recorded at Lanka Studios.

 She sang playback songs for nearly 400 Sinhala Films.

 In 1979, a special music test conducted by the Sri Lanka Broadcasting Corporation won the first place in the rankings, beating all other singers.